russellcentral/262-logical-clocks/README.md

 ## 6. Interpreting the Subplots

-When you run the analysis script, it produces `analysis_subplots.png` with three subplots:
+When you run the analysis script, it should produce `analysis_subplots.png` with three subplots:

 1. **Lamport Clock vs. Time**
    - Plots each machine’s `new_clock` over real `system_time`.
-   - Typically, you’ll see near-linear growth, with occasional “jumps” when a machine receives a higher timestamp from a peer.
+   - Typically there will be near-linear growth with occasional jumps when a machine receives a higher timestamp from a peer.

 2. **Queue Length vs. Time (RECEIVE)**
    - Shows how many messages were waiting in the queue at each `RECEIVE`.
-   - If a slower machine is bombarded with messages, you might see larger queue lengths.
+   - If a slower machine is bombarded with messages, there might be larger queue lengths because the machine needs to process all of the messages.

 3. **Clock Jump vs. Time**
    - Plots `(new_clock - old_clock)` whenever `SEND`, `RECEIVE`, or `INTERNAL` occurs.
-   - A jump of **1** means the machine incremented normally; a larger jump indicates it received a bigger timestamp from a peer and had to “catch up.”
+   - A jump of **1** means the machine incremented normally, and a larger jump indicates it received a bigger timestamp from a peer and had to catch up.
 ---